tmtsoftware/csw/docs/src/main/framework/handling-lifecycle.md

 ## Shutting Down
 A component may be shutdown by an external administrative program whether it is deployed in a container or standalone.
-Shutting down may occur when the component is `Running`/`onLine` or `offLine` (see below).
+Shutting down may occur when the component is in the `Running` state, either `online` or `offline` (see below).

-The TLA provides a handler called `onShutdown` that is called by the Supervisor when shutting down to give the TLA an opportunity to perform any clean up it may require such as freeing resources.

-As with `initialize` the framework will only wait for 10 seconds for the component to return from `doShutdown`.
-If it does not return, it is assumed the TLA is damaged.
-After successful return from `doShutdown`, the Supervisor deletes the component.
-The `doShutdown` timeout cannot be changed.

 ### onShutdown

-The `onShutdown` handler can be used for carrying out the tasks which will allow the component to shutdown gracefully.
+The TLA provides a handler called `onShutdown` that is called by the Supervisor when shutting down to give the TLA an opportunity to perform any clean up it may require, such as freeing resources.

+As with `initialize`, there is a timeout that the framework will wait for the component to return from `onShutdown`.
+This is currently set to 10 seconds and cannot be overridden.
+If it does not return, it is assumed that the TLA is damaged and the TLA is destroyed immediately.
+After a successful return from `onShutdown`, the Supervisor deletes the component.

 Assembly/Scala
 :   @@snip [AssemblyComponentHandlers.scala](../../../../examples/src/main/scala/example/framework/components/assembly/AssemblyComponentHandlers.scala) { #onShutdown-handler }